minikin/FlutterDartTips/README.md

-# Dart / Flutter tips & tricks ⚡️
+# Dart and Flutter tips & tricks ⚡️

 One of the things I really love about Dart and Flutter is how I keep finding interesting ways to use it in various situations, and when I do - I usually share them on [Twitter](https://twitter.com/minikin).